0HD/Discord.js-Framework/README.md

 > If you're on Windows, use the `RUN.bat` file to start the bot whenever you want.

 Once you're done, press `CTRL` + `C` in the window to stop the bot.

-## Developers

-Want to see how it works?
-Clone the repository, open `index.js` in your favorite code editor, and read the comments inside.
-You can help contribute by modifying the code, open making a pull request.